arpy8/IntruderShield/README.md

 ## Overview

-The Laptop Protection Trojan is a lightweight executable file that once launched would allow my laptop to act in a absurd way and would eventually cause it to shut down.
+The Laptop Protection Trojan is a lightweight script that once launched would allow my laptop to act in a absurd way and would eventually cause it to shut down.
 The primary purpose of this Trojan is to add an extra layer of security to my laptop and protect it from unauthorized use.

 ## Installation